allenvanderlinde/blume/README.md

 Modifications are a variable argument (varargs) array of type `String` which always come as the final arguments in any calls to `Blume.print()` or `Blume.println()`.
 Modifications can be placed in any order.

-This means you won't be able to use an 8-bit or 24-bit background color with one of the 8 canned terminal foreground colors.
+This means you won't be able to use an 8-bit or 24-bit background color with one of the 8 default terminal foreground colors.

 ```java
 // This will not work!